-Hosting and organizing a successful webinar is not rocket science – it’s not a walk in the park either.
+Hosting and organizing a successful webinar is not rocket science — it’s not a walk in the park either.
 After all, it’s not all about mastering the topic you will deliver but also attracting as many attendees as possible to increase your webinar attendance.

-You’ve practised so hard and revised the topic you will deliver, you’ve prepared all the equipment you need for the event, you’ve also organized your desk and the venue space to make your webinar more productive.
+You’ve practiced hard, revised the topic you will deliver, prepared all the equipment you need for the event, and organized your desk and venue space to make your webinar more productive.

 But… there are only three people that show up in your webinar.

-It hurts, of course – and awkward.
-And that’s when you realized that you need to be more active in promoting your webinar, letting more of your audiences know about the event.
+It hurts, of course — and awkward.
+And that’s when you realize that you need to be more active in promoting your webinar, letting more of your audiences know about the event.

 The more people attend your webinar, the higher your chances of getting more exposure as an expert.
-Also, you have more opportunities to encourage your audience to perform your desired actions and build the prospect relationship.
+Also, you have more opportunities to encourage your audience to perform your desired actions and build a prospective relationship.

-Despite all those advantages that extensive webinar software features offer out there, many speakers like you still struggle to optimize results with their overall participation totals.
-And remember, attracting webinar attendees is not all about getting them to complete the registration form but also reminding them to actually show up and engage with your event.
+Despite the advantages of extensive webinar software features, many speakers like you still struggle to optimize results with their overall participation totals.
+And remember, attracting webinar attendees is not only about getting them to complete the registration form but also reminding them to show up and engage with your event.

 Below are some best practices you can use to scale your webinar attendees from ten to a thousand.